abbeyroad7/Terra-CoTs/content/World/Misc/Rules/Downtime/Carousing.md

 - Reconnaissance
 - Socialize
 ### Gameplay
-When performing any of the above activities in character, you may be presented with
+When performing any of the above activities in character, you may be presented with unexpected events and decisions that lead your party astray, for better or worse.

+Be aware, if your character is ever alone at any time, they may run into trouble and will need to handle it on their own.

 ![[pagebreak.webp]]